Minimax Optimal Algorithms with Fixed-$k$-Nearest Neighbors: Regression and Classification

 \subsubsection{Performance Guarantees}

-We claim that the proposed $(M,k)$-NN regression rule for any fixed $k\ge 1$ is nearly optimal in terms of error rate under a standard regularity condition.
-For a formal statement, we borrow some standard assumptions on the metric measure space in the literature on analyzing $k$-NN algorithms~\citep{Dasgupta--Kpotufe2019}. \begin{assumption}[Doubling and homogeneous measure] The measure $\mu$ on metric space $(\Xc,\rho)$ is \emph{doubling with exponent $d$}, \ie for any $x\in\supp(\mu)$ and $r>0$,
+We claim that the proposed $(k,M)$-NN regression rule for any fixed $k\ge 1$ is nearly optimal in terms of error rate under a set of standard regularity conditions.
+For a formal statement, we borrow some standard assumptions on the metric measure space in the literature on analyzing the $k$-NN algorithms~\citep{Dasgupta--Kpotufe2019}. \begin{assumption}[Doubling and homogeneous measure] The measure $\mu$ on metric space $(\Xc,\rho)$ is \emph{doubling with exponent $d$}, \ie for any $x\in\supp(\mu)$ and $r>0$,

 The measure $\mu$ is \emph{$(C_d,d)$-homogeneous}, \ie for some $C_d>0$ for any $x\in\supp(\mu)$ and $r>0$,

 \end{assumption} Note that a measure $\mu$ is homogeneous if $\mu$ is doubling and $\supp(\mu)$ is bounded.
 The doubling exponent $d$ can be interpreted as an intrinsic dimension of a measure space.